crossorigin="anonymous">

 Why?
 Because your parents are supposed to be the closest people you trust, NOT the people who would try to kill you, right?
 And for what purpose, to see how strong you are?
 It was obvious, then, that Kazuya would gradually, lose any care for human emotion (empathy, sympathy and so on).

 Kazuya and Heihachi never loved each other and were always arch enemies of each other.
 In the Mishima Clan, you see, there is no love, there is no compassion.
 Heihachi himself trapped his own father, Jinpachi, under the family shrine/temple.
-It seems that, the Mishimas employ VIOLENCE not just as a skill and not just as a martial art, yes?
+It seems that, the Mishimas employ VIOLENCE not just as a skill for survival, and not just as a martial art, yes?

-They employ violence to estimate their worth, and others worth as well.
+They employ violence to estimate their worth, and others' worth as well.
 If an opponent is too weak to stand against their might, then in their philosophy, they are as worthless, as the dirt on the ground.

 Such brutal philosophy... it should never be considered practical in real life.
 After all, people are far more than their physical strength and mental fortitude, right?
 It's not necessarily an issue that is excluded to boys and men, as Tekken also has a lot of female characters, too.